AmigaPorts/ACE/docs/programming/ace_in_a_nutshell.md

 - **destruction** which cleans up resources after state - in practice it does the exact opposite of state's creation code.

-In addition transition split into two phases:
+States are managed with stack, so besides swapping current state with another state, states can be pushed and popped on stack.
+See "Pushing and popping states" chapter for more in-depth overview.
+For fine tunning push/pop transitions between states, ACE provides two additional phases:

 - **suspend** when some child state is about to be pushed
-- **resume** when some child state is about to be popped
+- **resume** when some child state just popped

-All those phases are available in tState and could be tuned to game needs.
+Both are usefull when you need run some smaller tweaks without touching creation or destruction of a state.

 ### Changing states